krzemienski/awesome-from-stars/README.md

 * [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos): A curated list of GitHub Repositories full of FREE Resources.
 * [emptymalei/awesome-research](https://github.com/emptymalei/awesome-research): :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]
 * [lyfeyaj/awesome-resources](https://github.com/lyfeyaj/awesome-resources): Awesome resources for coding and learning: open source projects, websites, books e.g.
+* [shahednasser/awesome-resources](https://github.com/shahednasser/awesome-resources): :sunglasses: List of helpful resources added by the community for the community!
 * [marmelab/awesome-rest](https://github.com/marmelab/awesome-rest): A collaborative list of great resources about RESTful API architecture, development, test, and performance
 * [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing): A curated list of awesome tools and technology to help you out with ricing on linux
 * [liuchong/awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps): A curated list of roadmaps.